-- Activated Charcoal toothpastes have been proved to be too abrasive for teeth, especially for daily use.
+- Activated Charcoal toothpaste has been proved to be too abrasive for teeth, especially for daily use.

 What’s the best option for whitening sensitive teeth?
 If you have sensitive teeth, you’ll want to take some extra precautions before using at-home whitening products.
 It is recommended to see your dentist if you have sensitive teeth, as it may be a sign of dental problems.
 If your teeth are okay but you simply have sensitivity, your dentist can help with desensitizing treatments.
 Just ensure you are paying close attention to how your teeth react.
 If you experience sensitivity or if the edges of your teeth start to appear see-through, you should stop the whitening regimen immediately, so that permanent damage is not inflicted.